-Much of Pluto's surface and atmosphere can be understood by considering its volatile and climate cycles.
-Pluto has three volatile ices on its surface and in its atmosphere: N2, CH4, and CO.
+Much of Pluto's surface and atmosphere can be understood by considering its volatile and climate cycles (e.g., Spencer et al. 1997).
+Pluto has three volatile ices on its surface and in its atmosphere: N2,

+CH4, and CO.
 N2 is the main constituent in Pluto's atmosphere, and is present on large areas of its surface.

-Unlike Earth, Venus, or Titan, Pluto's main constituent is able to condense on its surface.
-This leads to interactions between the atmosphere and surface, via relaxation to solid-gas equilibrium.
-There are similarities with other atmospheres whose main constituent is also solid on the surface: Mars; Triton; Io, to some extent; and probably other volatile-bearing dwarf planets in the Kuiper Belt, at some point in their orbits.
+Unlike Earth, Venus, or Titan, Pluto's main atmospheric constituent is able to condense on its surface.
+This leads to important interactions between the atmosphere and surface, via relaxation to solid-gas equilibrium.
+There are similarities with other atmospheres whose main constituent is also solid on the surface: Mars; Triton; Io (e.g., Trafton et al. 1988), to some extent; and probably other volatile-bearing dwarf planets in the Kuiper Belt, at some point in their orbits (e.g., Young et al. 2020).
 Despite their differences in temperature, surface pressure, composition, and miscibility of the main and secondary constituents, these vapor-pressure-equilibrium atmospheres share three important characteristics.
-First, because pressure is very sensitive to temperature, and temperature is sensitive to insolation, albedo, and volatile distribution, we find that vapor-pressure-equilibrium atmospheres vary widely with time.
-For example, the Martian surface pressure varies by $\sim 30\%$ over its year, while those of Pluto and Triton vary by orders of magnitude.
-Second, because of latent heat exchanges, sublimation and condensation can make up for energy imbalances between insolation and thermal emission, so there is transport of volatiles keeping a globally near-unifom surface pressure if the atmosphere is thick enough (Leighton & Murray 1966; Trafton & Stern 1983).
+First, because pressure is very sensitive to temperature, and temperature is sensitive to insolation, albedo, and volatile distribution, we find that vapor-pressure-equilibrium atmospheres vary widely over time.
+For example, the Martian surface pressure varies by ~30% over its year (e.g., Hourdin et al. 1993), while those of Pluto and Triton vary by orders of magnitude (e.g., Trafton et al. 1988).
+Second, because of latent heat exchanges, sublimation and condensation can make up for energy imbalances between insolation and thermal emission, so there is transport of volatiles keeping a globally near-uniform surface pressure if the atmosphere is thick enough (Leighton & Murray 1966; Trafton & Stern 1983).
 Third, because the ices are subliming and condensing, they are inherently out of thermodynamic equilibrium.
 The atmospheres supported by vapor pressure are sensitive to departures of the volatile system from thermal equilibrium, which is otherwise prescribed by the equilibrium phase diagram.

-Insolation differences are the major driver for the sublimation and condensation of volatiles (See Section 3.1), their transport across Pluto, and the net exchange of volatiles between the surface and atmosphere.
-The volatile cycle evolves over different timescales: diurnal sublimation and condensation occurs over Pluto's 6.4-day rotation; seasonal transport and large pressure changes occur over its 248-year orbit, made more pronounced by Pluto's large eccentricity of 0.25 and obliquity of 119.6°; the character of its seasonal behavior changes over its ~3 Million year (Myr) Milankovitch-like cycles in the orbit and pole orientation; and Pluto experiences changes over the 4.5 Billion years (Gyr) of solar system evolution.
+Insolation differences across Pluto's surface are the major driver for the sublimation and condensation of volatiles (See Section 3.1), their transport across Pluto, and the net exchange of volatiles between the surface and atmosphere.
+The volatile cycle evolves over different timescales.
+Diurnal sublimation and condensation occurs over Pluto's 6.4-day rotation.
+Seasonal transport and large pressure changes occur over Pluto's 248-year orbit, made more pronounced by Pluto's large eccentricity of 0.25 and obliquity of 119.6°.
+The character of its seasonal behavior changes over its ~3 Million year (Myr) Milankovitch-like cycles in the orbit and pole orientation (Dobrovolskis et al. 1997).
+Finally, Pluto experiences changes over the 4.5 Billion years (Gyr) of solar system history.

-The continual cycles of sublimation and condensation of volatile ices induce geological processes such as resurfacing, glacial flow, and pit formation, and contribute indirectly to dunes of ice and perhaps to the erosion of the water ice bedrock.
-Because of the volatile cycles, parts of Pluto's surface are among the voungest in the solar system.
+These continual cycles of sublimation and condensation of volatile ices induce geological processes such as resurfacing, glacial flow, bladed terrain, and pit formation, and contribute indirectly to dunes of ice and perhaps to the erosion of the water ice bedrock (e.g., on Al-Idrisi, Section 5.2).
+Because of the volatile cycles, parts of Pluto's surface are among the youngest in the solar system.
 (See Chapter by Moore and Howard).
-The volatile cycles also are key drivers of Pluto's atmosphere dynamics, as the condensation and sublimation of N2 induced winds that strongly impact the general circulation (See Chapter by Forget et al.).
+The volatile cycles also are key drivers of Pluto's atmosphere dynamics, as the condensation and sublimation of N_2 induced winds that strongly impact the general circulation (See Chapter by Forget et al.).